Rakhi Gopal

 Mixed-use (holistic healing centre)

-This research explores how architecture can do more than providing emergency shelter – it can support trauma recovery and long-term healing.
-By integrating Trauma-Informed Spatial Strategies, Biophilic Design and Ayurvedic Architectural principles with a focus on Vastu Shastra, this project aims to create a women’s shelter that promotes emotional, psychological and physical healing.
+This research explores how architecture can do more than providing emergency shelter, and looks at how architecture can support trauma recovery and long-term healing.
+By integrating Trauma-Informed Spatial Strategies, Biophilic Design and Ayurvedic Architectural principles with a focus on Vastu Shastra, this project aims to create a women’s shelter that promotes emotional, psychological, physical, and spiritual healing.
+Situated along the coast of Kwazulu-Natal, the women’s shelter will harness nature’s therapeutic qualities to support recovery, restore a sense of peace, and create an environment that encourages holistic healing.